OTSoft: Optimality Theory Software

 UCLA

-OTSoft is a Windows program meant to facilitate analysis in Optimality Theory* by using algorithms to do tasks that are too large or complex to be done reliably by hand.
-It is also meant to save time and effort, particularly in word-processing.
+OTSoft is a Windows program meant to facilitate analysis in Optimality Theory* and related frameworks by using algorithms to do tasks that are too large or complex to be done reliably by hand.
 The following functions are supported:

 OTSoft was programmed primarily by Bruce Hayes, with contributions by Bruce Tesar and Kie Zuraw.